memeddotfun/backend/README.md

-# Memed Backend
+# Memed.Fun Backend

-Backend for Memed.fun - A Lens Protocol-powered meme token platform with fair launches, NFT battles, and engagement-based rewards.
+Backend for Memed.Fun - A meme token platform with fair launches, NFT battles, and engagement-based rewards.

 ## 🚀 Features